Alternative Airplay: History

 In the mid-2000s, the Alternative charts were ruled at the top by its most dominant members.
 From 2003 to 2008, the No. 1 song was by either Foo Fighters, Green Day, Incubus, Linkin Park or Red Hot Chili Peppers 49% of the time – 152 out of 313 weeks.
 During this time, 1990s alternative groups such as Nine Inch Nails and Weezer enjoyed their biggest success, while emo (Jimmy Eat World), indie rock (Modest Mouse) and pop punk (Fall Out Boy) also were popular.
 In 2007, "The Kill" by Thirty Seconds to Mars set a record for the longest-running hit in the history of the US alternative chart when it remained on the national chart for 52 weeks.
 Rise Against's "Savior" later broke the record by spending 65 weeks, followed around the same time by "1901" from Phoenix at 57.
 In 2009, Billboard renamed the chart to "Alternative Songs".

 In the 2010s, the Alternative charts were led by softer indie pop and folk, and crossed over new acts to pop radio for the first time since the late 1990s, such as Foster the People, Imagine Dragons, Fun, and Gotye.
 The chart also began to diverge from the Mainstream Rock chart, as only 10 of 40 songs were shared between the two in November 2012, compared to 23 of 40 in November 2002.
 For the chart's 25th anniversary in 2013, Billboard published a list of the 100 biggest hits in the history of the Alternative chart.
 "Uprising" by Muse was listed at No. 1, having spent 17 weeks on the top of the chart and 53 weeks in total.
 "Savior" by Rise Against was listed at No. 2, peaking at #3 but staying on the chart for a record-breaking 65 weeks.

 On October 11, 2018, Billboard released its Greatest of All Time Alternative Songs 30th-anniversary recap.
-The Foo Fighters continued its reign as the chart's No. 1 act over the list's first 30 years, after leading the 25th-anniversary recap.
+Foo Fighters continued its reign as the chart's No. 1 act over the list's first 30 years, after leading the 25th-anniversary recap.
 Muse's "Uprising" retained its standing as the all-time No. 1 song.
-Rise Against's " Savior" again ranked at No. 2, while Portugal.
+Rise Against's "Savior" again ranked at No. 2, while Portugal.
 The Man's "Feel It Still" entered at No. 3, the highest debut on the 30th anniversary songs list, following its record 20-week reign in 2017.
 Six bands charted at least once in the first four decades of the chart's existence – Nine Inch Nails, Depeche Mode, Jane's Addiction, Red Hot Chili Peppers, U2 and Beastie Boys.
-As of 2023, only Depeche Mode and Red Hot Chili Peppers have extended that streak to five decades.
+As of 2025, only Depeche Mode, Red Hot Chili Peppers, U2, and Nine Inch Nails have extended that streak to five decades.
 Although the Alternative Songs chart "tends to be heavily male-dominated", Billboard released a list of the top-performing women in the chart's archives as part of the 30th anniversary of the Alternative Songs chart, with Dolores O'Riordan of the Cranberries taking the lead spot.